 The Town of Koprivshtitsa Architectural and Historical Reserve

 The town of Koprivshtitsa is located in the heart of the Sredna Gora mountain range.
 It is 110 km from Sofia, 24 km from Pirdop, 22 km from Strelcha, and 90 km from Plovdiv.
 In 1952, it was declared the only city-museum in the country, and since 1971 it has been an architectural and historical reserve, with a total of 388 architectural, historical, artistic, and ethnographic monuments.
-In 1978, it was recognized as a national architectural reserve of international importance and as an international tourist destination.
+In 1978, it was recognized as a national architectural reserve of international importance and as a tourist destination.

 There are many legends concerning the town’s beginnings.
 One relates that the location boasted a plentiful store of kop, and that it was particularly fertile, a popular resting place for caravans and shepherds herding their flocks.
 It was here that proto-Bulgarians settled with their herds – people known as “Zhupa” – and that was the origin of Koprivshtitsa.

 Another legend has it that Koprivshtitsa was the base for the “lords of Rila” who settled the area with their livestock and petitioned the Ottoman sultan to proclaim them the rulers of Koprivshtitsa.
 He issued a decree granting them wide-ranging privileges.
 In the decree the sultan referred to Koprivshtitsa as the “Woman’s Field” – and that is what the Ottomans called Koprivshtitsa in the years that followed.